code-glue/WinScripts/README.md

 WinScripts
 ==========

-Various scripts for automating and tweaking Windows
+Various scripts for automating and tweaking Windows I've created over the years.
 ___
 ## AppPathAdd
 Makes programs or files accessible from the Start->Run dialog window.

 **Usage:**

     AppPathAdd [Path [Alias]]

       ExePath  Path to the program/file that will be run/opened.
       Alias    Name that will be entered into the Run dialog window.